 Do you remember the good old days?
 Most jobs had a 9 am start time, 5 pm finish and out of work hours were for spending time with your family and relaxing.
 The internet offers so many benefits, but it’s also the main contributor to the “always-on” work culture.
 Your employees don’t get to enjoy a work-life balance, and this affects their mood.

 Businesses lose millions a year due to staff absences and employee morale is one of the most significant contributors to the problem.
-Low morale can spiral into depression, breakdowns, disengaging and long-term sick leave which impacts your finances and productivity.
+Low employee morale can spiral into depression, breakdowns, disengaging and long-term sick leave which impacts your finances and productivity.
 Creating a positive working environment minimizes staff absences and results in a stronger team.

 You know why it’s important to boost employee morale, but how do you do it?
 Follow these 10 steps to create a happier working environment for your employees.